haiguo123/Agentic-AI-Project-Find-Deal-Opportunities/README.md

 3. **Web Crawling & Deal Collection**
    - Automated pipelines collect real-time RSS deal data from sources like DealNews.
-   - Parsed HTML product listings using `requests` and `BeautifulSoup`, covering electronics, home goods, automotive, and more.
+   - Parsed HTML product listings with descriptions and prices, covering electronics, home goods, automotive, and more.

 4. **Agentic Price Gap Detection**
-   - Compares real-time deal prices to model estimates and flags deals where the market price is **significantly lower** than predicted.
+   - Compares real-time deal prices to model estimates and flags deals where the market price is significantly lower than predicted.

 5. **Real-Time Notifications & Alerts**
    - Integrated Pushover to push price alerts for underpriced deals.